An easy-to-follow guide to caring for your kittens after they are born.

 Essential kitten care

-Learn how you can help the queen care for her kittens and make sure your cats get the nutrition and veterinary care they all need before they find a new home.
+Learn how you can help the mother cat care for her kittens and make sure your cats get the nutrition and veterinary care they all need before they find a new home.

 How to care for your kittens

 Kittens are delightful little bundles of curiosity.
-They're also fragile creatures that rely on their mothers for intense care during their first few weeks.
+They're also fragile creatures who rely on their mothers for intense care during their first few weeks.

 Feeding kittens